Policy 3205PSexual Harassment of Students Prohibited

 Notice of Appeal and Hearing

-- If a complainant disagrees with the superintendent or designee’s written decision, the complainant may appeal the decision to the district board of directors, by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.
+- If a complainant disagrees with the superintendent or designee’s written decision, the disagreeing party may appeal the decision to the district board of directors, by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.

 - The board will schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the superintendent or for good cause.

 - Both parties will be allowed a reasonable, equal opportunity to submit a written statement in support of or challenging the outcome of the initial determination.

 - Unless otherwise agreed to by the complainant, the board will render a written decision within thirty (30) calendar days following the filing of the notice of appeal and provide the complainant with a copy of the decision.

 - The written decision will describe the result of the appeal and the rationale for the result.

 - The decision will be provided in a language that the complainant can understand which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act.

 - The decision will include notice of the complainant’s right to appeal to the Superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
 The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction.

 Level Three – Complaint to the Superintendent of Public Instruction